fearlessgeekmedia/fgshell/README.md

 # fgshell

 A Unix shell with modern features like fuzzy history search and interactive file picker—written in JavaScript/Bun because apparently we can.
+It probably shouldn't exist.
+You probably shouldn't use it.
+But here it is if you really want to use it.

 ## What is this?